 You’ll be given a personal child health record (PCHR) that’s called a ‘red book’.
 It’s called that because the cover is usually red and it’s for recording your child’s health.
-It contains details of the fairly rigid schedule to follow for immunisations.
+In some areas this has now moved or is moving to a digital app.
+It contains details of the schedule for immunisations.
 Your baby’s GP might also send you reminders for when their immunisations are due.

 Here’s what the current schedule for immunisations in the UK looks like.

 - 6-in-one vaccine (DTaP/IPV/Hib/HepB) – this provides protection for the following diseases: diptheria, tetanus, pertussis (whooping cough), polio, Haemophilus influenzae type b (Hib) and hepatitis B.